drchrispinnock/gcp-node-example/article.md

 apt-get upgrade -y
 ```

-We then fetch and download packages for Octez.
-The script is setup to download them from my website https://tz.fawlty.net/.
+Then we fetch and download packages for Octez.
+The script is setup to download them from https://pkgbeta.tzinit.org/.

 ```
 # Get and install packages